encKrish/Payquil/README.md

 4. Deposit address
 5. In case of continuous stream, a duration for which the amount is given.

+The payment info creator uploads the metadata on IPFS.
+The ID that is shown to the user after upload can be shared to other users to get payment confirming to the given metadata.

+An other user can then enter the ID in the Pay section to pay.

 To start the project, you should have Metamask configured in your device.
 ```npm start```
 in the project directory will start the project in your browser.